 Standardized Testing Policy

-Cornell has reinstituted standardized testing requirements for students seeking undergraduate admission beginning in Fall 2026.
+Cornell University has reinstituted standardized testing requirements for first-year students seeking undergraduate admission.
 After a multi-year study conducted by the university’s Task Force on Standardized Testing in Admissions, data showed that when reviewed in context with other application materials—such as GPA, academic rigor, extracurricular engagement, essays, and letters of recommendation—test scores help to create a more complete picture of an individual applicant.
-Though standardized test scores are imperfect measures of a student’s aptitude and potential, data suggests that when taken in context, these scores provide valuable insights into a student’s potential for academic success while at Cornell, and therefore help to ensure that admitted students are likely to thrive academically.
+Cornell considers all applicants holistically, which means we look at all the elements of an application during our review.

 First-year Applicants

-For the SAT, Cornell participates in the College Board Score Choice program, and we consider the highest section scores across test dates.
-For the ACT, Cornell considers the highest composite score across all ACT test dates.
+For the SAT, Cornell considers the highest section scores across test dates and participates in the College Board Score Choice program.
+For the ACT, Cornell will consider the ACT-provided superscore and the highest sections scores across all test dates.
+Be sure to use the superscore option when sending official scores.
 The science section of the ACT is not required.

 Cornell’s SAT code is 2098, and our ACT code is 2726.